myrrlyn/myrrlyn.net/source/uses.html.md

     Identities with weak and/or duplicate passwords are displayed in their own categories so you can rapidly identify them and take action to change them.
-    Enpass does not yet have Dashlane's ability to change passwords en masse;
+    Enpass does not yet have Dashlane’s ability to change passwords en masse;
     you have to do so manually and individually.
 This is, regardless, good information to have